-608. White-ear, from the previous year's crop, 8ars shucked, and labeled with variety and yield.

-8 ears shucked, and labeled with variety and
+608. White-ear, from the previous year's crop, 8 ears shucked, and labeled with variety and yield.
+609. White-ear, from the current year's crop, 8 ears shucked, and labeled with variety and yield.
 610. White-shelled, from the previous year's crop, 0.5 gallon in a container, and labeled to show variety and yield.